userexperior-technologies/integration-guide/docs/android.md

     Code Example:

     ```
     anyView = findViewById(R.id.anyView);
     SecureViewBucket.addInSecureViewBucket(anyView);
     ```

-4. **Unmask**
+### 4. Unmask

 UserExperior SDK by default masks all the Edit Boxes of activities.
 If you don't want to mask any EditBox in your app, you can exclude it from being masked by:

-  - **Using Tag** - (Use Tag method only when you don't have any other tag already applied to your EditBox.)
+-   **Using Tag ** - (Use Tag method only when you don't have any other tag already applied to your EditBox.)

     ```
     android:tag="com.userexperior.dontmask"
     ```

-    Code Example: Add above tag in xml of your EditText
+    Code Example: Add above tag in XML of your EditText

     ```
     <EditText
         android:id="@+id/editBox"
         android:layout_width="match_parent"
         android:layout_height="wrap_content"
         android:tag="com.userexperior.dontmask"/>
     ```